4 Steps to Prepare yourself for Sermon Pushback (1st of a 2-Part Series)

 When people feel defensive, on edge, or that they’re being called to account, they generally aren’t willing to have a heart-to-heart, find-common-ground conversation!

-We need to create as much safety for them as possible so they relax and trust you have their best interests at hear.
+When our listeners feel this way, we need to create as much safety for them as possible so they relax and trust that we have their best interests at heart.

 Here are some ideas to do so.